Primetalk/SynapseGrid/README.md

 [![Build Status](https://travis-ci.org/Primetalk/SynapseGrid.svg)](https://travis-ci.org/Primetalk/SynapseGrid)

-SynapseGrid is an original approach to implement functional reactive programming paradigm in Scala.
-The library is based on a solid foundation of Petri nets.
+SynapseGrid is an original approach to implement stream processing using directed graphs of functions.
+The framework is based on a solid foundation of Petri nets.

 A few words about what SynapseGrid is: